ashishtele/ashishtele.github.io/_posts/2023-05-14-LLM_Resources.md

 * [A Very Gentle Introduction to Large Language Models without the Hype](https://mark-riedl.medium.com/a-very-gentle-introduction-to-large-language-models-without-the-hype-5f67941fa59e)

 The best explanation of LLM for non-tech people.
 This article provides an excellent introduction to the world of large models, making it accessible to beginners.
+I found it very helpful to understand the self-attention part in layman's terms.

 * [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)